MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-upload.md

 ### Set a blob's access tier on upload

-You can set the access tier for a blob by using the [BlobUploadOptions](/dotnet/api/azure.storage.blobs.models.blobuploadoptions) object.
+You can set a blob's access tier on upload by using the [BlobUploadOptions](/dotnet/api/azure.storage.blobs.models.blobuploadoptions) class.
 The following code example shows how to set the access tier when uploading a blob:

 :::code language="csharp" source="~/azure-storage-snippets/blobs/howto/dotnet/BlobDevGuideBlobs/UploadBlob.cs" id="Snippet_UploadWithAccessTier":::